U.S. Marines in Okinawa receive COVID-19 vaccine

-A U.S. sailor with the U.S. Navy Medicine Readiness and Training Command Okinawa, briefs U.S. Marines with III Marine Expeditionary Force Information Group before they receive the COVID-19 vaccine on Camp Hansen, Okinawa, Japan, Jan.
-20, 2021.
-This was the first distribution of the vaccine on Camp Hansen since the U.S. Department of Defense began administering it to service members in Okinawa, Dec.
-27, 2020.
-(U.S. Marine Corps photo by Sgt.
-Destiny Dempsey)
+U.S. Marines with III Marine Expeditionary Force Information Group (MIG), III MEF were given the option to receive the Moderna COVID-19 vaccine on Camp Hansen, Okinawa, Japan, Jan.
+20.

+This was the first distribution of the vaccine on Camp Hansen since the U.S. Department of Defense began administering it to service members in Okinawa, December 27.

+U.S. Marine Corps Col. Ray Gerber, the commanding officer of Camp Hansen and III MIG, was among the first to get vaccinated and expressed the importance of being ready.

+“If I’m going to lead from the front that means stepping up to the front of the line and getting the vaccine,” Gerber said.

 |Date Taken: